David Smolansky: Early life

-Education
+Academic background

 Smolansky received his Bachelor's degree in Journalism from the Andres Bello Catholic University, and a Master's degree in International Public Policy from the Johns Hopkins University School of Advanced International Studies.
 He also served as a visiting fellow of the Competitiveness Leadership Program at Georgetown University, and a Draper Hills Fellow at Stanford University Center on Democracy, Development, and the Rule of Law.
 Smolansky is currently an SNF Agora institute fellow at Johns Hopkins University, where he serves as a visiting professor, researcher, and speaker on democracy, migration, and global authoritarianism.